 - less snoring

 - less severe snoring

 - no dry mouth on awakening

 The Mute website maintains that the device should be comfortable.
 That said, it is an object placed in the nose overnight.
 The loops resting on the inside of the nostrils could cause soreness.

-Mute can also cause problems if a person is not using the right size.
-For example, if the Mute is too big, it will not fit comfortably in the nose, and if it is too small, it will not stay in the nose.
+Mute can also cause issues if a person is not using the right size.
+For example, if the Mute device is too big, it will not fit comfortably in the nose, and if it is too small, it will not stay in the nose.

 Mute does not contain any medication or latex, so it is not likely to cause allergic reactions.

-Mute suggest that the device is most effective for people who have trouble breathing through their noses during sleep.
+Mute suggests that the device is most effective for people who have trouble breathing through their nose during sleep.
 Many different factors can make it difficult to breathe through the nose, so people with the following conditions could potentially benefit from Mute:

 - the common cold